 Where to start

-Evaluate your surroundings – Start with preparing for the types of disasters most likely to happen near businesses in your region.
+Check your surroundings – To begin, start with preparing for the types of disasters most likely to happen near businesses in your area.
 In Illinois, this might be tornadoes, snow, and floods.
 You should also plan for other possible disasters as well, especially if your business is close to a river, nuclear power plant, or potential terror target.

 Figure out the cost of interruptions to your business for a day, week, month or longer.
 If possible, set aside funds to help your business to continue running while you recover from an emergency.

-Review your insurance coverage – Don’t make the mistake of assuming that your insurance will cover you in the case of a disaster.
-Talk to your insurance agent and review your business coverage for emergencies.
+Review your insurance coverage – Don’t assume that your insurance will cover you in the case of a disaster.
+Talk to your insurance agent and go over your business coverage for emergencies.

-Create a business continuity plan – A business continuity plan helps your business continue operating as it recovers from an emergency situation.
-When this plan is necessary it identifies important business functions, helps staff carry out their responsibilities, and keeps crucial documents safe.
+Create a business continuity plan – Next, making a continuity plan helps keep your business running as it recovers from an emergency situation.
+When this plan is necessary it points out important business functions, helps staff continue working, and keeps company documents safe.

-Have a clear chain of command – Make sure you have an emergency chain of command and that your employees are aware of it.
-You should also have a leave policy during disasters as some of your employees may need to recover.
+Have a clear chain of command – Then, make sure you have an emergency chain of command and that your employees are aware of it.
+You should always allow your employees time to recover if needed.

-Protect valuable information – You need to have important information stored off-site or electronically in case your place of business is destroyed or temporarily closed.
-It should have any business information on vendors, customers, employees, logistics, and finances that are important for running your business.
+Protect valuable information – You also need to have important information stored off-site or electronically in case of disaster.
+It should have any information on vendors, customers, employees, logistics, and finances that help run your business.

-Create a communications plan – Know how to reach your employees, vendors, contractors, and customers in case of an emergency.
-Have an alert system, such as automated text messaging to employees.
-Have contact information for anyone you may need to get in touch with to reopen your business doors.
+Create a communications plan – Lastly, know how to reach your employees, vendors, contractors, and customers in case of an emergency.
+It is especially important to have an alert system, such as automated text messaging to employees.
+So, have contact information for anyone you may need to get in touch with to reopen your business doors.

-These are some of the key parts of your business preparedness plan.
-There are still others to think about, such as emergency plans for your payroll and vendors.
+In short, these are some of the key parts of your preparedness plan.
 The more items you can prepare for the better the chances your business can survive an emergency.

 Disaster Preparedness Resources: